benagricola/milo-config-rrf/GCODE.md

 # `G6001` - WORKPIECE CORNER PROBING
 Walks the user through probing a single corner of the work piece.
 This should usually be outputted by post-processor gcode to make sure an origin is set in the correct work co-ordinate system for the paths being executed.

+# `G6007` - `G6009` - MANUAL PROBE: PROBE IN DIRECTION
+These should not be used directly unless by an advanced operator, they are called by tool change and probing macros to walk the operator though manual probes when `featureTouchProbe=false`.

-# `G6010` - `G6013` - PROBE IN DIRECTION
+# `G6010` - `G6013` - TOUCH PROBE: PROBE IN DIRECTION
-These should not be used directly unless by an advanced operator, they are called by tool change and probing macros to execute individual probes.
+These should not be used directly unless by an advanced operator, they are called by tool change and probing macros to execute automatic probes using a touch probe when `featureTouchProbe=true`.

 # `M4000` - DEFINE A TOOL BY INDEX AND DESCRIPTION
 To help make tool changes simpler, we can allow the post-processor to submit the used tool indexes and a description to the firmware.
 If the tool details are given, the operator will be prompted with both when the gcode requests a tool change using `M6`.